Hafiz-Ahmed14/PROJECTS/SIMPLE PROJECTS(WEB-BASED)/BASIC CALCULATOR🧮/Readme.md

-## 🌟 Let’s celebrate the legacy of Calculator! 🚀
+## 🌟 Simple, fast, and reliable – your go-to calculator for everyday needs! 🚀